 Not to be outdone, Andy Murray earned two wins on Thursday, as well.
 In an incredibly bizarre and streaky match, Murray survived a 3-setter with Fabio Fognini to reach the Singles Quarterfinals.
 When Florin Mergea and Monica Niculescu withdrew from the Mixed, he and Heather Watson stepped-in at the last minute – earning a first-round win over Carla Suarez Navarro and David Ferrer in straight-sets.

 The story of the day for Brazilians – without question – was the inspired play from local favorite Thomaz Bellucci.
-After wins over Dustin Brown (injured) and Pablo Cuevas – on Thursday, Brazil’s top-player defeated World #13 David Goffin 7-6(10), 6-4 to reach the Olympic Quarterfinals.
+After wins over Dustin Brown (injured) and Pablo Cuevas – on Thursday, Brazil’s top-player defeated World #13 David Goffin 7-6(10), 6-4 to reach the Quarterfinals.
 He’ll face Nadal in Friday’s second match on Center Court.

 The Brazilian team of Teliana Pereira and Marcelo Melo was also victorious on Thursday, advancing to the Mixed Doubles Quarterfinals with a win over Caroline Garcia and Nicolas Mahut of France.